-At Petrov Law Firm, we are here to help you obtain financial compensation for your injuries.
+At Petrov Personal Injury Lawyers, we are here to help you obtain financial compensation for your injuries.
 When you hire us to represent you, we will use our years of experience taking on big companies and insurers to help you recover fair compensation after your accident.
 To date, our firm has recovered over $40 million dollars for injured plaintiffs, and we want to add you to our list of satisfied clients.

 Please contact us today to schedule a free consultation with one of our talented lawyers; give us a call at (619) 344-0360.